We all love easy recipes for dessert, and this Peach Cobbler with Pie Crust is wonderful to make when the peaches are sweet and ripe in summer.

 - ¼ teaspoon Cinnamon

 - Wash, dry and slice the peaches in half and then in quarters, add them to a large bowl.
-Add the sugar, cinnamon, vanilla extract and cornstarch to the bowl and toss until the cornstarch disappears into the the peaches.
-Add the peaches to the baking dish.
+Add the quarter cup of sugar, cinnamon, vanilla extract and cornstarch to the bowl and toss until the cornstarch disappears into the the peaches, just a few turns.
+Add the peaches mixture to the baking dish.

 - There’s no need to peel the peaches in this recipe.